 Samantha (Sam) Connew has racked up a series of exceptional achievements, commencing with Bachelor of Law and Bachelor of Arts degrees, majoring in political science and English literature, from the University of Canterbury, Christchurch, NZ, but showing her future direction by obtaining a postgraduate diploma of oenology and viticulture from Lincoln University, Canterbury, NZ.
-Sam moved to Australia, undertaking the advanced wine assessment course at the Australian Wine Research Institute in 2000, being chosen as a scholar at the ?02 Len Evans Tutorial, winning the George Mackey Award for the best wine exported from Australia in ?04; and in ?07 was made International Red Winemaker of the Year at the International Wine Challenge, London.
+Sam moved to Australia, undertaking the advanced wine assessment course at the Australian Wine Research Institute in 2000, being chosen as a scholar at the '02 Len Evans Tutorial, winning the George Mackey Award for the best wine exported from Australia in '04; and in '07 was made International Red Winemaker of the Year at the International Wine Challenge, London.
 After a highly successful and lengthy position as chief winemaker at Wirra Wirra, Sam moved to Tasmania (via the Hunter Valley) to make the first wines for her own business, something she said she would never do.
 The emotive name (and label) is in part a tribute to Abel Tasman, the first European to sight Tasmania before proceeding to the South Island of NZ, navigating by the stars.
-Exports to the UK and the US.
+Exports to the UK, the US and Singapore.

 Author: James Halliday

 Winery is new to this years Wine Companion.

 Outstanding winery regularly producing wines of exemplary quality and typicity.
 Will have at least two wines rated at 95 points or above, and had a five-star rating for the previous two years.
 4.9%.
 Where the winery name is itself is printed in red, it is a winery generally acknowledged to have a long track record of excellence – truly the best of the best.
 3.8%

 Become a member

 Start planning your next winery tour with our new winery section and new look winery pages